dglib/plextv/macvlan/README.md

 3. You can find the latest version of the Plex Media Server here: https://www.plex.tv/media-server-downloads

 Q. Why MACVLAN? \
-A. To improve quality by accessing the Plex Media Server directly, ie put the Pod on the same physical network as the device/s accessing plex. \
+A. To improve quality by accessing the Plex Media Server directly, ie put the Pod on the same physical network as the device/s accessing plex.

 Q. Will remote access still work? \
 A. Yes.
-However, at this point I am only getting "Indirect" remote access to work.
-This means it is being proxied through Plex Web.
+With MACVLAN, I just put in a port-forward from my router to 32400 on the Plex Pod; this needs to be manually adjusted in the "Remote" settings of your Plex Media Server.

 Q. What is not covered in this README? \
 A. Setting up your networking, I have to leave that mostly to you; however, I have included some notes at the end that may help.